Skip to Content

 Pruning can be an enjoyable task, but it can also be pretty hard work.
 Thankfully, you can follow specific methods to make the process as easy as possible and minimize the risks involved.

-• If you are removing larger limbs, it’s essential to make a slight undercut around 30 cm from the trunk.
+- If you are removing larger limbs, making a slight undercut around 30 cm from the trunk is essential.
 This will prevent a tear from occurring, and the stub will be cleanly cut off after pruning.

 Smaller trees can be pruned and tidied up in the spring and summer.
 Maintaining them in this way will prevent you from having a mammoth task on your hands every couple of years.